handlebars-lang/docs/src/contributing/index.md

 ## What can I contribute?

-- **Move content from http://handlebarsjs.com to the new site**.
-Although there are many complaints about the old site, there is still a lot of content. [@wycats](https://github.com/wycats/) has specifically asked to have a walkthrough guide on the new site as well.
-The main index page should have about the same contents as the main page on the old site.
 - **Look for issues labeled as [docs-needed](https://github.com/wycats/handlebars.js/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Adocs-needed+) in the [handlebars.js](https://github.com/wycats/handlebars.js)-repository.** Those are issues that describe something that